okjuan/muze/README.md

 </div>

 ## Overview
-The [Muze Player](http://muze-player.herokuapp.com/) is an app for discovering and listening to music.
+The [Muze Player](http://muze-player.herokuapp.com/) is an app for [interactively exploring and listening to music](https://github.com/okjuan/muze/wiki/Project-Motivations).
 This is its source code repo.

 The app integrates with Spotify's [Web Playback SDK](https://developer.spotify.com/documentation/web-playback-sdk/) for streaming music and [Web API](https://developer.spotify.com/documentation/web-api/) for compiling music metadata.

 The app consists of:
-* A minimal web client that streams music, accepts raw text and voice input from the user, and communicates with the server via [web sockets](https://www.fullstackpython.com/websockets.html).
+* A minimal web client that streams music and communicates user events to the server via [web sockets](https://www.fullstackpython.com/websockets.html).
-* A server app that contains a music knowledge API exposing info about musical entities (songs, artists, genres, relationships therein) that is internally organized using a semantic network.
+* A server app that contains a music knowledge API exposing info about musical entities (songs, artists, genres, relationships therein) that is internally organized using a [semantic network](https://en.wikipedia.org/wiki/Semantic_network).

 ## Music Knowledge API
 The [Music Knowledge Representation API](./knowledge_base/api.py) exposes a collection of functions that encapsulate all SQL queries and logic relating to managing the database; through the API, callers may retrieve/add information from/to the database: